FoxLisk/alttp-notes/ab_no_eg.md

   * Put a block down
   * Bomb snap\* into the door
   * Spin mirror door (hold sword out, then mirror + ^ on the same frame
+    * this bomb snap + spin mirror is required because we do not have flippers
   * wait
   * kill arrghus (drag him to top, run back down, spin spin)
   * pick up pendant